We will create 5000 jobs for young disadvantaged Aust ralians by 2030.

 Melissa Cameron is a key member of the Russell Reynold’s Financial Services Sector, based in Melbourne.
 She also worked at BlackRock in New York for over 8 years in multiple roles, her last role was Managing Director, Global Head of Credit Product Strategy.
 She has an extensive background in international finance and investments across a range of management roles, which provides clients with insights into leadership solutions and talent strategy.
 Melissa is a trusted advisor to both regional and multinational clients, and works closely with senior management teams on best practices, succession planning and the recruitment of top talent.

 Simon Freeman became CEO of the Paul Ramsay Foundation in 2015, after five years as Group CFO and Company Secretary of the Paul Ramsay Group.
 A qualified chartered accountant, Simon moved to Australia from the UK in 2004 with Deloitte, and has since worked for a variety of financial institutions in banking, funds management and private equity.

-Keith’s commercial experience and interest in corporate sustainability help inform his current work with not-for-profit, emerging social enterprise and social procurement clients.
+Keith Rovers is a partner in MinterEllison’s Corporate & Capital Markets team and possesses valuable experience across a range of projects and corporate and finance transactions.
+He acts for sponsors and funders in many industry sectors, including real estate, infrastructure and technology.
+Keith is also the firm’s Pro Bono & Community Investment partner and his commercial experience and interest in responsible business and sustainability help inform his current work with not-for-profit, emerging social enterprise and social procurement clients.
 He strives to create shared value, collaborating across the corporate, government, not-for-profit and education sectors to develop innovative approaches to social issues.